USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- USC has combined with its opponents to put up more than 62 points just once this year.
+- USC has combined with its opponents to score more than 62 points only one time this year.

-- Saturday's total is 8.3 points lower than the two team's combined 70.3 points per game average.
+- The combined points per game average of the two teams, 70.3, is 8.3 points more than Saturday's over/under.

-- These two squads combine to surrender 40 points per game, 22.0 fewer than this contest's over/under.
+- This contest's over/under is 22.0 points above the 40 these two squads combine to surrender per game this season.

-- The Trojans and their opponents score an average of 58.3 points per game, 3.7 fewer than Saturday's total.
+- The average total in Trojans games this season is 58.3, 3.7 points fewer than Saturday's total of 62 .

 - In 2021, games involving the Beavers have averaged a total of 64.5 points, 2.5 more than the set total in this contest.